Home Cocktails Ordinary Drink English Highball

 English Highball Variations

-Ginger Highball This variation substitutes ginger ale for carbonated water, adding a spicy sweetness to the drink.
+Ginger Highball This variation substitutes ginger ale for carbonated water, adding a spicier and sweeter flavor profile.
 Swap: Ginger ale replaces carbonated water

-Herbal Highball In this variation, herbal liqueurs like Aperol or Campari are added for a more complex flavor.
-Swap: A splash of herbal liqueur is added
+Herbal Highball In this version, herbal liqueurs like Chartreuse or Amaro are added to enhance the complexity of flavors.
+Swap: Add 1/4 oz of herbal liqueur

 Pairs Well With